simplifiedauthors/coding/README.md

-# Simplified Coding Series
+# Simplified Coding in Kotlin
-Solutions to Simplified Coding book series
+Exercises from the Simplified Coding in Kotlin book